 A limited number of partial scholarships are available for diplomats and others working in international relations from developing countries.
 Discounts are available for more than one participant from the same institution.

 You can apply for this course as:

-- An accredited course, to obtain 9 ECTS credits from the University of Malta
+- an accredited course, to obtain nine ECTS credits from the University of Malta

 Apply for a certificate course